 Accents are in fact costly.
 Late learners can be hindered by consciousness of social stigmas associated with foreign accents, which creates a feedback loop because self-conscious or unmotivated speakers will speak less in the second language.
 A meta-analysis by Fuertes, Gottdiener, Martin, Gilbert, and Giles (2011) found evidence for these social stigmas; native speakers rated people with foreign accents much lower than people with standard accents on scales of apparent status (education, intelligence, success), dynamism (activity, liveliness), and solidarity (attractiveness, kindness, trustworthiness, and similarity to themselves).
 Derwing and Rossiter (2002) suggest therefore that adults may avoid conversations with native speakers; Gardner (1979) suggests adults may in fact avoid speaking in L2.

 What are the results of manipulating the amount and quality of input across ages that learners receive?
 Terry Au (ms) studied child, adolescent, and adult Cantonese speakers who did and did not undergo a 6-week perceptual training program for English plosives /p, t, k/ and /b, d, g/, which was intended to provide the three different age groups with equal native L2 input.
 She found significant effects of training for all three age groups.
-She also found that the adult group benefited more than the younger groups, which contradicts the predictions of the sensitive period hypothesis for acquisition of a nonnative phonology.
+She also found that the adult group benefited more than the younger groups (under certain conditions, not all), which contradicts the predictions of the sensitive period hypothesis for acquisition of a nonnative phonology.

 Study Goals, Hypothesis

 Our study continues analysis on the data collected by Terry Au (ms).
 As in Terry Au’s (ms) study, purely biological explanations for L2 proficiency can be distinguished from potential environmental factors by examining the effects of training speakers on L2 input.
 CPH is taken here to mean that a sensitive period for L2 phonological acquisition exists, but that non-maturational factors are negligible.
 Consequently, training late learners in phonological perception and production should be less effective than training early learners.
 If the quality and quantity of L2 input is an influential factor in L2 perception and production, then training late learners should be equally and potentially more effective than training early learners.
 Effective training is considered to result in statistically significant improvements in perception and production of L2, which here concern speakers’ abilities to produce the contrast between phonological minimal pair words.
-In collaboration with Terry Au (ms), we hypothesize that training late learners should be equally and potentially more effective than training early learners.
-We are interested in the the effects of training and age given the participants’ L1 and L2.
+We hypothesize that training late learners should be equally and potentially more effective than training early learners.
+We are interested in the effects of training and age given the participants’ L1 and L2.

 Cantonese and English Plosives in Contrast

-The speakers of the data collected by Terry Au (ms) are Hong Kong Cantonese Chinese.
+The data collected by Terry Au (ms) are from native Hong Kong Cantonese Chinese speakers.
 English and Chinese are typologically distant; the former is a Germanic language and the latter, of which Cantonese is a dialect, belongs to the Sino-Tibetan language family (Chan & Li, 2000).
 Chan and Li (2000) argue that the typological distance causes considerable difficulties for Cantonese speakers in mastering standard English pronunciation.
 Like Chan and Li (2000) and Terry Au (ms), we assume that L1 phonological features transfer, interfere with, or influence L2 pronunciation in the L2 learning process.
 It is important to consider in what ways this influence may occur.